Log in with user name:

 Not a member?
 Register Now

 Log in with social media:

 Regensburg's transcendent cathedral, modeled on the airy, powerful lines of French Gothic architecture, is something of a rarity this far south in Germany.
 Begun in the 13th century, it stands on the site of a much earlier Carolingian church.
 Remarkably, the cathedral can hold 6,000 people, three times the population of Regensburg when building began.
 Construction dragged on for almost 600 years, until Ludwig I of Bavaria, then ruler of Regensburg, finally had the towers built.
 These had to be replaced in the mid-1950s.
 Behind the Dom is a little workshop where a team of 15 stonecutters is busy full-time in summer recutting and restoring parts of the cathedral.

 Before heading into the Dom, take time to admire the intricate and frothy carvings of its facade.
 Inside, the glowing 14th-century stained glass in the choir and the exquisitely detailed statues of the archangel Gabriel and the Virgin in the crossing (the intersection of the nave and the transepts) are among the church's outstanding features.

-Domplatz 50, Regensburg, 93047, Germany
+Dompl.
+50, Regensburg, Bavaria, 93047, Germany